ACE-IoT-Solutions/g36-ahu-faults/README.md

 [![Build Status](https://app.travis-ci.com/bbartling/g36-ahu-faults.svg?branch=develop)](https://app.travis-ci.com/bbartling/g36-ahu-faults)

 ## This project is under development to eventually be a Pypi package for Fault Detection Diagnostics (FDD) on HVAC system datasets with the Pandas computing library.
-This repo is for HVAC air handling units only fault equations.
 See also (in development) for other HVAC system types:
 * [g36-boiler-plant-faults](https://github.com/bbartling/g36-boiler-plant-faults)
 * [g36-chiller-plant-faults](https://github.com/bbartling/g36-chiller-plant-faults)